ESG strategy and management: A guide for businesses

 From a general standpoint, ESG programs can contribute to business sustainability efforts and ensure that there's a commitment to -- and accountability for -- responsible and ethical practices in companies.
 Those things can pay long-term dividends, but there are also more immediate reasons for companies to invest in ESG strategies.
 The following are five specific business benefits of ESG initiatives:

-2. More attractive to ESG-focused investors.
+- More attractive to ESG-focused investors.
 ESG investing has become a significant part of capital markets.
-In a report published in December 2022, the US SIF Foundation said $8.4 trillion in assets were being managed in the U.S. using ESG and sustainable investment approaches, amounting to 12.6% of all investment assets under professional management in the country.
+In an October 2023 Morgan Stanley survey, 54% of 2,820 individual investors in the U.S., Europe and Japan said they likely would increase their sustainable investments in the next 12 months.
+At the institutional level, the U.S. SIF Foundation said in a December 2022 report that $8.4 trillion in assets were being managed in the U.S. using ESG and sustainable investment approaches.
+That amounted to 12.6% of all investment assets under professional management.

-4. Increased customer loyalty.
+- Increased customer loyalty.
 Companies that adhere to ESG principles can more easily attract and retain customers who apply ESG considerations in buying decisions.
-For example, in the Enterprise Strategy Group survey, 70% of the respondents said they think their company would pay more than a 5% price premium for products from IT vendors with strong ESG practices.
+In a 2024 PwC survey, 46% of 20,662 consumers worldwide said they buy products that are more sustainable or have a reduced climate impact -- a data point that shows many consumers do care about ESG issues.
+Another 2024 survey, conducted by TechTarget's Enterprise Strategy Group division, found that 71% of 435 IT and data professionals think their company would pay more than a 5% price premium for products or services from IT vendors with strong sustainability practices.

 In addition, ESG initiatives can increase employee engagement, make it easier to hire and retain workers, reduce business risks and improve the standing of companies in the communities where they have operations.